-[4] Mitsui & Co.
+[5] Mitsui & Co.
 India Pvt.
 Ltd v.
-CIT73 74
+CIT7071

 The Mitsui & Co.
 India Pvt.
 Ltd. v.
-CIT involved international trade support activities performed for the benefit of Japanese multinational general trading company, referred to as sogo shosha.
+DCIT (ITAT Delhi) involved international trade support activities performed for the benefit of the Japanese multinational general trading company, referred to as sogo shosha.
 Mitsui & Co.
 Ltd. Japan established a subsidiary in India, Mitsui & Co.
 India Pvt.
 Ltd., to facilitate trading transactions entered into by the parent.
 As such, the Indian subsidiary provided business support indenting services for a wide range of products.
 These transactions were benchmarked by the application of the TNMM with the Berry Ratio as a PLI.
-Indian tax authorities contested the aforementioned transfer pricing approach and re-characterized indenting transactions into a trading activity.
+Indian tax authorities contested the aforementioned transfer pricing approach and recharacterized indenting transactions into a trading activity.